magnusjw/config/README.md

 # config
 Configuration of Microservices

-This file is an example used during Revature Training for a Microservice Configuration Server using Git
+This Repo is an example used during Revature Training for a Microservice Configuration Server using Git